-We saw immortal truth with flashes of humour that illuminated the depths of human nature, we saw depicted God and the devil fighting for the soul of America.
+We of the audience saw immortal truth with flashes of humour that illuminated the depths of human nature, we saw depicted God and the devil fighting for the soul of America.
+This was drama-but it was more than drama.
+It was the spirit of Pentecost active in ordinary men.
+It made real, thrilling, inescapable the great moral foundations of the nation.
+It was a new and winning way of presenting the fundamentals of Christianity to a cinema-minded age.
 Truth is one thing.
 To put truth so that it becomes a burning, life-changing reality is another.
 Truth as an abstract ball for philosophers to toss to one another is one thing.
 As a dynamic for changing men and nations at express speed, it is another.
 And that is what this was.

-There was America as it sometimes is over its breakfast cups-squabbling, nagging, frustrated.
+There was America as it sometimes is over its breakfast cups -squabbling, nagging, frustrated.
 And the answer?
 Not Reno, but America as it can be-every man going to face his day happy, confident and free with a laughing, caring family back of him.